trobz/openerp-booking-chart/README.md

 ### `booking.resource` and `booking.chart` views

-Views are available to directly edit booking models, these views are only accessible to user with the "Technical Features" enabled.
+Views are available to directly edit booking models, these views are only accessible to users with the "Technical Features" enabled.

+Access to booking chart model views:
-You can access to them here: `Settings > Technical > Booking Chart`
+`Settings > Technical > Booking Chart`

 ### Model Mixin

 To simplify this task, mixin model is available in `booking_chart.mixin`, this mixin is used by the `demo_task` module.

 Basically, only a mapping between your model and the booking.resource has to be done, with different type of relation:
 - simple mapping: value is just copied
-- object mapping: the value is defined according to a osv.model
+- reference mapping: the value is defined according to a `osv.model` object
 - custom mapping: define the field to get when an other field has been modified. useful to define mapping on function fields, see the example below.

 The mixin is designed to automatically create, update and delete booking resources associated with the model.

 **example from `demo_task` module**

 ```python
 from openerp.osv import fields
 from booking_chart.mixin import mixin